blockchainsllc/in3-docs/docs/api-c.md

 configures the clent based on a json-config.

-For details about the structure of ther config see [https://in3.readthedocs.io/en/develop/api-ts.html#type-in3config](https://in3.readthedocs.io/en/develop/api-ts.html#type-in3config)
+For details about the structure of ther config see [https://in3.readthedocs.io/en/develop/api-ts.html#type-in3config](https://in3.readthedocs.io/en/develop/api-ts.html#type-in3config) Returns NULL on success, and error string on failure (to be freed by caller) - in which case the client state is undefined

 arguments:
 ```eval_rst